Because ranking the lands of Magic Kingdom by its snacks wasn’t torturous enough for us, we’ve decided to do the impossible yet AGAIN!

 Mahindi also occasionally sells Jungle Juice (sometimes known as POG Juice), which is a cult favorite made from a blend of passion fruit, orange, and guava juices.
 It’s well-loved and can be found at several locations around Walt Disney World!

-But here’s a hint — if you can’t find Jungle Juice (or the super rare Jungle Juice Slush) at Mahindi, you can find it at The Mara in Disney’s Animal Kingdom Lodge!
+But here’s a hint — if you can’t find Jungle Juice (or the super rare Jungle Juice Slush) at Mahindi, you can find it at Tusker House in Animal Kingdom!

 Second Place: DinoLand, U.S.A.

-And whether you realized it yet or not, DinoLand, U.S.A. is packing some serious snack heat!
+And whether you have realized it yet or not, DinoLand, U.S.A. is packing some serious snack heat!

-They also serve Chocolate and Vanilla Milkshakes, a Warm Caramel Chocolate Brownie, and MEAN Chili Cheese Fries!
+They also serve Chocolate and Vanilla Milkshakes and some MEAN Chili Cheese Fries!

 Seriously, we think we’ve LOVED every iteration of the ice cream sammies here, so be sure to see what flavor is on the menu when you visit!

-You can also find chips and queso, churros, frozen slushies, and roasted nuts here!
+You can also find frozen slushies and hot dogs.
 This place seems to truly have it all!

 If digging up dino bones has you turning into a fossil, fill your body up with this plate of awesomeness — Buffalo Chicken Chips!
 Trilo-Bites really outdid themselves with this snack, which is more the size of a meal!